goodboy/tractor/README.rst

 Streaming
 *********
-By now you've figured out that ``tractor`` lets you spawn process based actors that can invoke cross-process async functions between each other and all with structured concurrency built in, but, the **real power** is the ability to accomplish cross-process *streaming*.
+By now you've figured out that ``tractor`` lets you spawn process based *actors* that can invoke cross-process (async) functions and all with structured concurrency built in.
+But the **real cool stuff** is the native support for cross-process *streaming*.

 Asynchronous generators